SenuraJayasinghe/SurgeAssignment/README.md

 ### Executing program

 * A sample .env file is included in the repository.
 Set up mongoDB, nodemailer, Google Cloud Platform project with OAuth credentials for gmail, JWT secret key and configure the .env file as needed.
+(Check spam email for first time user email!)

 * Run the following command in the frontend directory
 ```